Christianib003/Math-Magician/README.md

 This project was bootstrapped with CRA.
 Click this link to get started [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).

 ## installation
-In order to run This project on your local device, follow the folloeing steps:
+In order to run This project on your local device, follow the following steps:

 - `git clone https://github.com/Christianib003/Math-Magician.git`
 - `cd Math-Magician`